SAP/luigi/blog/2020-10-28-release-notes.md

 #### Accordion effect in categories

-This new feature allows a category in Luigi navigation to act as an accordion - when the user clicks another category the previously collapsed category is closed and the new one is opened.
+This new feature allows a category in Luigi navigation to act as an accordion - when the user clicks another category, the previously expanded category is collapsed and the new one is expanded.
 This feature can be used by configuring the `sideNavAccordionMode` parameter.
 Read more in our [navigation parameters reference](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=sidenavaccordionmode).

 #### New global search